alkesh26/blog/content/posts/leetcode-unique-paths-ii.md

 description: LeetCode - return the number of possible unique paths a robot can take to reach the bottom-right corner when paths have obstacles.
 date: 2022-09-01
 hashtags: ["leetcode", "algorithms", "golang", "cpp", "javascript"]
-categories: "leetcode - return the number of possible unique paths a robot can take to reach the bottom-right corner when paths have obstacles, c++, golang, javascript."
+categories: "return the number of possible unique paths a robot can take to reach the bottom-right corner when paths have obstacles, c++, golang, javascript."
 ---

 ## Problem statement